 - If you must use a knife or another type of sharp object, cut away from your body.

-- If you must use scissors, use ones with blunt tips.
+- If you must use scissors, use a pair with blunt tips.

 - Wear protective gloves.